Going Live with Your New Bluepark Site: Use Our 10 Step Checklist

 Have you set up your email accounts?
 DNS changes can take up to 48 hours to propagate across the internet and until this is completed you cannot access the admin console via the live address.
 On the email you receive from us to let you know the transfer has completed on our servers there will be a link where you can access the admin console during this ‘in-between’ stage.

-Once you have logged in via this link you can set up your email accounts by going to Site > Email Accounts.
+Once you have logged in via this link you can set up your email accounts by going to Users > Email Accounts.
 Do not set up email accounts if you have only changed the A-Record on your domain as your emails will not be hosted by Bluepark.

 And that’s it.
 Why not print off our quick checklist sheet to help you keep track of each step as you complete it?
 If you have any questions about going live please leave a comment below or contact support.